 Make sure to negotiate and agree on the rate before getting into the taxi as taxis here don’t work on meters.
 It does help to speak a little bit of Spanish.

 The best place to get a taxi is around the bus terminal or the main square in Valladolid.
 The bus terminal is located on the corner of Calle 46 and 39.
 You should be able to flag down a taxi on Calle 39 which is actually Highway 180, the main road out of town.

-Uber is not an option in this part of Mexico.
+At the time of writing Uber is not an option in this part of Mexico.

 The most budget-friendly way of getting from Valladolid to Chichen Itza is by colectivo (shared minivan).
 As this is a budget way to travel, the minivans which hold about 12 passengers are normally full and they don’t always have air-conditioning meaning that it isn’t the most comfortable way to travel but it certainly is affordable.